IAIK/ZombieLoad/README.md

 * **How do I know which core IDs are hyperthreads?**

     On Linux, you can run `lscpu -e`.
 This gives you a list of logical cores and their corresponding physical core.
 Cores mapping to the same physical core are hyperthreads.
+    On Windows, you can use the [coreinfo tool from Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo).

 * **Can I run the PoC in a virtual machine?**